Ranbir Singh (general): Career

 Singh was commissioned into the 9th battalion, Dogra Regiment on 13 December 1980.
 He has held various important Command, Staff and Instructor appointments during his career.
 He is considered to be an expert at counter insurgency operations, operational art and information operations.
 He has also served in the military operations directorate as a Colonel and Brigadier.
 His commands include the 181 Mountain Brigade, 33 Armoured division and I Corps (Mathura).
 He has held various staff appointments including that of Additional Director General of Military Operations(ADGMO) when he was Major general, Director General of Military Operations (DGMO) and Deputy Chief of Army Staff (Information Systems and Training).
 He has also served in UN Peacekeeping Missions to Rwanda and as a Chief Operations Officer at Sudan.

+In 2011, he attended the Royal College of Defence Studies, London where he obtained a Master of Arts degree in International Relations from King's College London.
+His Indian course mates at the RCDS were Commodore Philipose George Pynumootil and Air Commodore Diptendu Choudhury.

-During his career, he has been awarded the Yudh Seva Medal (2010) as the Brigadier of 181 Mountain Brigade, the Ati Vishisht Seva Medal twice (2015, 2018) for his service, and the Param Vishisht Seva Medal in 2020.
+During his career, he has been awarded the Yudh Seva Medal (2010) as the Commander of 181 Mountain Brigade, the Ati Vishisht Seva Medal twice (in 2015 and in 2018), and the Param Vishisht Seva Medal in 2020.